 First there was a forest, then just a smattering of trees, and finally just this one tree.
 On a specific day, at a specific time, someone came to the last tree.
 Maybe they paused.
 Then they chopped it down too.
 This is a version of the tragedy of the commons, a parable where incentives create … Continue reading Commercial space and six questions for a good story – Pt.
 2 of 3 (wonkish)

 In 2006 NASA went down a rather new path to get cargo to the International Space Station.
 No one could have imagined the end was so near for the dogma of space exploration as an expensive, exclusively government affair.
 Suddenly, getting cargo to the ISS meant inside baseball lingo about firm fixed price contracts and … Continue reading Commercial space and six questions for a good story – Pt.
 1 of 3 (wonkish)

 The reward is everyone's ability to go further.
 It’s not every day you are told your choices are not yours alone.
 Last year’s 2020 Space Council report did just this.
 NASA’s deep space exploration and the US commercial space sector are linked.
 The report was clear, a commercial space economy is “necessary” for NASA’s deep … Continue reading NASA’s human spaceflight strategy, sustainability and growth

-Read the signs.
-There is a temptation to check off “sustainable” as a project feature merely because it appears to be likely to persist.
+There is a temptation to check off “sustainable” as a project feature merely because it appears likely to persist.
 Rather than this semi-circular definition, grappling with what is truly sustainable can move sideways.
 For one, sustainable space exploration and development can move to a measurable engineering feature - reusability.
-How … Continue reading Reusability, priceless.
+How much of something is reusable? … Continue reading Reusability, priceless.